Badding/Cybersec-project/README.md

-# Django Note Taking App for Cyber Security 2024 MOOC
+# Note Taking App for Cyber Security 2024 MOOC

 ## Introduction
 This is a simple note-taking application built with Django.
 It allows users to create, read, update, and delete notes.